Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

-This was a give away, a signal I wasn’t joking.
-No one outside of North Caucasus would call Nalchik a Nalchik-city or say “the State of North Caucasus.”
-We used to say that to make it sound like Nalchik was in America, an inside joke.
+No one outside of the North Caucasus would call Nalchik a Nalchik-city.
+And no one would say ‘the State of North Caucasus.’
+We used to say that to make it sound like Nalchik was in America.
+An inside joke.

 “Russian?” he said.

-He touched his chin like he was thinking about something, said, “We have four Caucasians here.
-Two Chechens, a Dagestani and a Circassian.
+He touched his chin, thinking, and said: “We have four Caucasians here.
+Two Chechens, a Dagestani, and a Circassian.
 We’re one.
 Understand?”

 “Yeah,” I said.

 “Don’t ruin my uniform.
 It’s from Afghan, you know?”